redkite-labs/RedKiteCms/docs/contribute/source-code.md

 ## Obtain the code

-RedKite CMS project is made by the RedKiteCms main application and the RedKite CMS framework library.
+RedKite CMS project uses the RedKiteCms main application and the RedKite CMS framework library.

-The best way to contribute to RedKite CMS project is to fork both of those repositories: login to Github with your user, open the RedKite Cms repository at [https://github.com/redkite-labs/RedKiteCms](https://github.com/redkite-labs/RedKiteCms) and click the **fork** button.
+The best way to contribute to RedKite CMS project is to fork both of these repositories: login to Github with your username and pasword, and open the RedKite Cms repository at [https://github.com/redkite-labs/RedKiteCms](https://github.com/redkite-labs/RedKiteCms) then click the **fork** button.

-When it is done, repeat the same steps with [RedKite CMS framework repository](https://github.com/redkite-labs/redkitecms-framework).
+After this, repeat the same steps with [RedKite CMS framework repository](https://github.com/redkite-labs/redkitecms-framework).

 You can find instructions for forking a repository at [http://help.github.com/fork-a-repo]( http://help.github.com/fork-a-repo).